Free shipping on U.S. orders over $50

 What about our office?

-Computers are closed down at the end of the day.
+We shut our computers down at the end of the day.

 We reduce printing excess paperwork and recycle throughout the building.